-The FM stereo indicator, ST, illuminates

-during FM stereo reception.
+The FM stereo indicator, ST, illuminates during FM stereo reception.
 When the stereo broadcast signal is weak, the radio automatically changes from stereo to monaural reception.

-TUNE Knob
+TUNE Knob MODE

-The radio should not be tuned while driving in order that full attention may be given to the driving operation.
+The radio should not be tuned while driving so full attention may be given to vehicle operation.

-Rotate the TUNE knob to the right or to the left for manual tuning.
+Rotate the MODE knob to the right or to the left for manual tuning.